-What to Avoid Saying to Someone Getting a Divorce
+What to Not Say to Someone Getting Divorced

 Even with the best intentions, sometimes the wrong words just come out.
 If you can, try to avoid saying anything that comes off as judgmental or controlling.
-This is your friend's time to process, and it is more than likely going to look different from how you process.
+This is their time to process.
+It is likely that their method of coping looks a lot different from yours.
 If you do say something that doesn't land well with your friend, apologize and own up to it.
-The last thing they need is additional stress right now, especially from their support system.
+The last thing they need is additional stress, especially from their support system.

 Don't Trash Their Partner